kcroker/dpsprep/README.md

 `libtiff` depends on `libjpeg`, so installing `libtiff` will likely install both.

-For details on how these dependencies can be installed, see the GitHub Actions [workflow](./.github/workflows/test.yml) and the [dpsprep](https://aur.archlinux.org/packages/dpsprep) package for Arch Linux.
+For details on how these dependencies can be installed, see the GitHub Actions [test workflow](./.github/workflows/test.yml) and the [dpsprep](https://aur.archlinux.org/packages/dpsprep) package for Arch Linux.

 ### Manual

 Setting up the project in is again done via `uv`.
-Once inside the cloned repository, the environment for the program can be set up by simply running `uv sync --all-extras`.
+Once inside the cloned repository, the environment for the program can be set up by simply running `uv sync`.
 After than, the following should work:

     uv run dpsprep [OPTIONS] SRC [DEST]